-Magento and WooCommerce are both stable and mature CMS solutions that provide all the necessary tools to create gorgeous do-it-yourself stores and make those stores run successfully.
-The post aims to look for specifics on why people prefer migrating from Magento to WooCommerce and present an all-the-way route of migration from one software to another.
+Magento and WooCommerce are both stable and mature CMS solutions that provide all the necessary tools to create gorgeous do-it-yourself stores and run them successfully.
+The post aims to look for specifics on why people prefer Magento to WooCommerce migration and present an all-the-way route of data transfer from one software to another.

-Despite the fact that both Magento and WooCommerce take their respectful places at the web market, WooCommerce wins the race powering approximately 26% of the web market.
-So what are those prominent features that make so many users all around the world gravitate towards WooCommerce?
+Despite the fact that both Magento and WooCommerce take their respectful places at the web market, WooCommerce wins the race powering approximately 29% of the web market.
+So what are those prominent features that make so many users all around the world gravitate towards the open-source WooCommerce?

 - Simplicity & Intuitiveness.
 There are no special skills expected to get comfortable with the platform.
 In fact, even the greenest of minds will find it easy to get started and manage a WooCommerce online shop.